 Admission to Georgia Highlands College does not guarantee admission to the nursing program.
 Priority will be given to applicants who have successfully completed most of the general academic courses, preferably biology, math, English and psychology.
 Multiple attempts in courses will also be screened.
-Because of the limited number of spaces available in the nursing sequence, the nursing admission committee will evaluate records of all students who have applied for admission and met the minimum requirements and the most qualified students will be selected.
+Because of the limited number of spaces available in the nursing sequence, records of all students who have applied for admission and meet the minimum requirements will be evaluated and the most qualified students will be selected.
 An application worksheet will be used as one of the tools to rank applicants according to the GPA in required college courses and the SAT.
-Students applying to the LPN-RN career mobility program (both traditional or hybrid course) and the paramedic-RN career mobility program must have all requirements for admission completed and their papers in by March 1 to be considered for the traditional course and November 15th for the hybrid course.
+Students applying to the LPN-RN career mobility program and the paramedic-RN career mobility program must have all requirements for admission completed and their papers in by March 1 to be considered for the traditional course and November 15th for the hybrid course.
 Students applying for the generic associate degree program must have all requirements for admission completed and their papers in by April 1st for the August admission and by September 15th for the January admission to be considered.
 The evaluation and selection process includes new students, transfer students and students seeking readmission to the nursing program.
-Each student must take responsibility for making sure his/her records are current and complete prior to evaluation.
+Each student must take responsibility for making sure his/her records are current and complete prior to the application deadline.